Highgrove House: History

-Highgrove House was built in 1796 to 1798 by John Paul Paul, and believed to have been designed by architect Anthony Keck.
-The estate itself came to the family through the marriage in 1771 of Josiah Paul Tippetts later Paul (his mother's family name, which he adopted under the terms of the will of his uncle, her brother) with Mary Clark, whose father Robert was the local squire.
+Highgrove House was built in 1796 to 1798 by John Paul Paul, and is believed to have been designed by architect Anthony Keck.
+The estate came to the family through the 1771 marriage of Josiah Paul Tippetts, later Paul (his mother's family name, which he adopted under the terms of his uncle's will), and Mary Clark, whose father Robert was the local squire.
 It belonged to Paul's descendants until 1860.
-In 1850 his granddaughter Mary Elizabeth Paul died after her gown caught fire during a soiree held for her brother in the ballroom.
+In 1850, his granddaughter Mary Elizabeth Paul died after her gown caught fire during a soiree held for her brother in the ballroom.
 The house was sold again in 1864 to a barrister, William Yatman.
 During his time at Highgrove, Yatman was described as one of the "chief preservers of foxes" in an 1872 discussion on the Duke of Beaufort's hounds.
-Yatman rebuilt the medieval spire of Tetbury Church in memory of his son, and paid for the rehanging of the church bells in 1891.
-Yatman left Highgrove following a fire in 1893 which destroyed much of the interiors of the house.
+He rebuilt the medieval spire of Tetbury Church in memory of his son and paid for the rehanging of the church bells in 1891.
+Yatman left Highgrove after a fire in 1893 destroyed much of the interior.
 The house was rebuilt at a cost of £6,000 by Arthur Mitchell, whose son, Lt Col. Francis Mitchell, Commander of the Royal Gloucestershire Hussars, lived at nearby Doughton Manor.
 The Mitchells sold Highgrove after the Second World War to Lt Col. Gwyn Morgan.

-The estate had been bought by the Macmillan family in 1956 for £89,000 and was put up for sale by the Conservative Party politician and businessman Maurice Macmillan, the son of former Prime Minister Harold Macmillan, for £730,000 in 1980.
-Macmillan sold Highgrove so he could spend more time at Birch Grove, his father's West Sussex home.
+The estate was bought by the Macmillan family in 1956 for £89,000 and was put up for sale by the Conservative Party politician and businessman Maurice Macmillan, the son of former Prime Minister Harold Macmillan, for £730,000 in 1980.
+Macmillan sold Highgrove so he could spend more time at Birch Grove, his father's home in West Sussex.
 At the time of its sale Highgrove was described as a "distinguished Georgian house standing in superb parkland in the Duke of Beaufort's hunt" and possessing 347 acres, with nine bedrooms and six bathrooms.